Carbon-Twelve-C12/supernova/docs/api_reference.md

-# SuperNova Blockchain API Reference
+# supernova Blockchain API Reference

-This document details the APIs available in the SuperNova blockchain implementation.
-SuperNova provides both RESTful APIs and JSON-RPC APIs for interacting with the blockchain, including querying data, sending transactions, and managing the node.
+This document details the APIs available in the supernova blockchain implementation. supernova provides both RESTful APIs and JSON-RPC APIs for interacting with the blockchain, including querying data, sending transactions, and managing the node.

 ## API Types Overview

-SuperNova provides two different types of APIs:
+supernova provides two different types of APIs:

 1. **RESTful API** - Modern, resource-oriented API using standard HTTP methods and JSON responses
 2. **JSON-RPC API** - Bitcoin-compatible API following the JSON-RPC 2.0 specification

 ## RESTful API

-The RESTful API provides a comprehensive interface for interacting with the SuperNova blockchain using standard HTTP methods and JSON responses.
+The RESTful API provides a comprehensive interface for interacting with the supernova blockchain using standard HTTP methods and JSON responses.
 This API is designed to be easy to use and follows RESTful principles.

 ### API Documentation